Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 ### Can I submit a grant to fund my NFT project development?

-The Grants Program will not fund the development of the arts.
+The Grants Program will not fund the development for the creative aspect, please apply to [the Mintery](https://mintery.co/) for developing your NFT.
 We will consider funding novel smart contracts for non-fungible tokens.

 ### Can I subcontract portions of the work described in my application after the application has been accepted?